Script-Strategy Aligned Generation: Aligning LLMs with Expert-Crafted Dialogue Scripts and Therapeutic Strategies for Psychotherapy: Conclusion

 \section{Conclusion}

-Our work demonstrates that aligning LLMs with expert-crafted dialogues significantly enhances their performance and user experience in psychotherapeutic interventions.
-Using a dataset of expert-crafted dialogue scripts specifically designed for Motivational Interviewing (MI) and Cognitive Behavioral Therapy (CBT), we conducted empirical studies comparing rule-based, pure LLM, and LLM-powered chatbots to evaluate their effectiveness.
-Our proposed approach, Script-Strategy Aligned Generation (SSAG), effectively integrates human expertise with LLMs, resulting in more controllable and engaging chatbots.
-This approach mitigates data scarcity, reduces dependency on expert input, and expands the safe application of LLMs in delivering psychotherapy for behavioral interventions.
-These findings underscore the importance of human-guided LLMs for controllable and ethical digital mental health tools, contributing to the field of social computing by advancing controllable, scalable, and accessible mental health support systems, a promising path for future research in digital psychotherapy.
+Our work provided initial evidence that aligning LLMs with expert-crafted dialogues may significantly enhance their performance and user perceptions in chatbot-delivered psychotherapy for behavioral interventions.
+By creating a dataset of expert-crafted dialogue scripts for Motivational Interviewing (MI) and Cognitive Behavioral Therapy (CBT), we conducted empirical studies comparing rule-based, pure LLM, and LLM-aligned chatbots to evaluate their conversational quality and therapeutic effectiveness.
+Our proposed approach, Script-Strategy Aligned Generation (SSAG), integrated human expertise with LLMs, resulting in controllable and engaging chatbots.
+This approach mitigated data scarcity, reduced reliance on expert input, and enhanced the controllability of LLMs in delivering psychotherapy for behavioral interventions.
+The findings underscored the importance of human-guided LLMs for controllable and explainable digital mental health tools and contributed to the field of CSCW by advancing scalable, cost-effective and LLM-supported development of psychotherapy chatbots, a promising path for future research in digital mental healthcare and health behavioral intervention.